shotover/shotover-proxy/docs/src/transforms.md

 This transform sends messages to both the defined sub chain and the remaining down-chain transforms.
 The response from the down-chain transform is returned back up-chain but various behaviours can be defined by the `behaviour` field to handle the case when the responses from the sub chain and down-chain do not match.

+Tee also exposes an optional HTTP API to switch which chain is the "sub-chain" and which chain is the "primary chain", that being the chain which responses are returned to the client from.

+`GET` `/switched` will return `"true"` or `"false"` indicating whether the chain has been switched from what was ooriginally defined in the topology file.

+`PUT` `/switch` with the body content as either `true` or `false` will either switch the chain or revert it to the definition in the topology file.

 ```yaml
 - Tee:
     # Ignore responses returned by the sub chain